BlueBrain/nexus/src/main/paradox/docs/api/iam/iam-acls-api.md

 Any resources in the system might be protected using an **access token**, provided by the HTTP header `Authorization: Bearer {access_token}`.
 Visit @ref:[Authentication](./authentication.md) in order to learn more about how to retrieve an access token.

 ## ACLs Hierarchy

-It is important to know that ACLs are represented in a tree-like structure depending on the path.
+It is important to know that ACLs are represented in a tree-like structure depending on their path.
+Examples of paths are: `/`, `/myorg` or `/myorg/myproject`.
 Imagine the following scenario:
 ![Resources tree](../assets/permissions-tree.png "Permissions tree")

 Each block is identified by a path that contains a list of permissions for a certain identity (identities are color code divided).
-There is a special set of permissions which restricts the use of the ACLs API:
+There is a special set of permissions which restrict the use of the ACLs API

-- **acls:read** - an auth. token containing an identity with this permission is allowed to visualize a collection of ACL from any other identity.
+- **acls/read** - an auth. token containing an identity with this permission is allowed to fetch a collection of ACL from any other identity.
-- **acls:create** - an auth. token containing an identity with this permission is allowed to perform the call to the [create ACLs](#create-acls) endpoint.
-- **acls:write** - an auth. token containing an identity with this permission is allowed to perform the call to the following endpoints: [replace ACLs](#replace-acls), [subtract ACLs](#subtract-acls), [append ACLs](#append-acls) and [delete ACLs](#delete-acls)
+- **acls/write** - an auth. token containing an identity with this permission is allowed to perform the call to the following endpoints: [cerate ACLs](#create-acls), [replace ACLs](#replace-acls), [subtract ACLs](#subtract-acls), [append ACLs](#append-acls) and [delete ACLs](#delete-acls).

 Those permissions need to be present in the current `{address}` where the API interaction occurs or in any parent address.
 In other words, they are inherited.